 Siblings can often view each other as rivals: an opponent against whom they must compete to attain what they want.
 Whether it be more time in the shower, more attention, the rights to watch a particular TV show or the power to choose the radio station in the car.
-Your kids may have differing personalities—which creates tension—or they may feel that you display favouritism towards another.
+Your kids may have different personalities—which creates tension—or they may feel that you display favouritism towards another.

 The level of sibling rivalry is often a reflection of the ages of your children.
 As the children develop maturity, the fighting will likely ease; they'll become more confident in themselves, and will feel less of a need to project onto their siblings.
-That may be small comfort to you while your children are in the thick of things, when their rivalry can manifest as anything from manipulation and teasing to violence.
+That may be small comfort to you while your children are in the thick of things when their rivalry can manifest as anything from manipulation and teasing to violence.

-The best way to address with sibling rivalry in your household is to know when to leave the children to work things out themselves and when to intervene.
-Younger children will often require you you to jump in to diffuse the situation, as they may need assistance with the problem-solving process.
+The best way to address sibling rivalry in your household is to know when to leave the children to work things out themselves and when to intervene.
+Younger children will often require you to jump in to diffuse the situation, as they may need assistance with the problem-solving process.
 However, if you witness your children expressing their feelings and attempting to compromise, it’s best to stand back and watch.